 c.
-Proposed measures to reduce or control emissions or other impacts to air, if any:
+Proposed measures to reduce or control emissions or other impacts to air, if any.

-3. Water [help]

-- a.
-Surface Water: [help] - 1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
+- 3. Water Find help answering water questions - a.
+Surface Water: Find help answering surface water questions - Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
+If appropriate, state what stream or river it flows into.

+The shoreline within the City of White Salmon is approximately one (1) mile long and located along the Columbia River, which is a shoreline of statewide significance as defined in the SMP and the Act.
+This includes all lands within two hundred feet of the OHWM of the Columbia River and all associated wetlands which are hydraulically connected to the Columbia River.

-If appropriate, state what stream or river it flows into. - 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
-If yes, please describe and attach available plans. - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
-Indicate the source of fill material. - 4) Will the proposal require surface water withdrawals or diversions?
-Give general description, purpose, and approximate quantities if known. - 5) Does the proposal lie within a 100-year floodplain?
-If so, note location on the site plan. - 6) Does the proposal involve any discharges of waste materials to surface waters?
+2. Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+If yes, please describe and attach available plans.

+3. Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+Indicate the source of fill material.

+4. Will the proposal require surface water withdrawals or diversions?
+Give a general description, purpose, and approximate quantities if known.

+5. Does the proposal lie within a 100-year floodplain?
+If so, note location on the site plan.

+Shoreline jurisdiction includes portions of the 100-year floodplain.

+6. Does the proposal involve any discharges of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge.

 b.
-Ground Water: [help]
+Ground Water: Find help answering ground water questions

-- 1) Will groundwater be withdrawn from a well for drinking water or other purposes?
+Will groundwater be withdrawn from a well for drinking water or other purposes?
 If so, give a general description of the well, proposed uses and approximate quantities withdrawn from the well.
 Will water be discharged to groundwater?
-Give general description, purpose, and approximate quantities if known. - 2) Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (for example: Domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
-Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve. - c.
-Water runoff (including stormwater): - Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
+Give a general description, purpose, and approximate quantities if known.

+2. Describe waste material that will be discharged into the ground from septic tanks or other sources, if any (domestic sewage; industrial, containing the following chemicals...; agricultural; etc.).
+Describe the general size of the system, the number of such systems, the number of houses to be served (if applicable), or the number of animals or humans the system(s) are expected to serve.

+c.
+Water Runoff (including stormwater):

+a) Describe the source of runoff (including storm water) and method of collection and disposal, if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
-If so, describe. - 2) Could waste materials enter ground or surface waters?
-If so, generally describe. - 3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
+If so, describe.

+b) Could waste materials enter ground or surface waters?
+If so, generally describe.

+c) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.